A place to inspire the next generation

 Four years ago I became a Trustee.
 I chair Earth Trust’s Safety Committee and, as a retired head teacher, have also taken a keen interest in the environmental education programme.
 A rich variety of experiences are offered including pond dipping and bushcraft skills as well as sessions more tightly aligned to the National Curriculum.

 One of my most memorable visits was joining a Countryside Skills session; a unique course that offers experience and qualifications to pupils who can find the traditional academic environment challenging.
 The focus was on assisting Emma Blomfield, our Farm Step shepherd, in the lambing shed.
 After helping with a few simpler tasks, the students were offered the chance to number the lambs.
 Trying to hold a frisky young animal and spray a number on its side is not a simple task!
 The memory of seeing the level of engagement, enjoyment and achievement this gave these young people still remains with me.

-Despite all the difficulties presented by the current pandemic, construction of the wonderfully named Earth Lab is well underway.
+Despite all the difficulties presented by the pandemic, construction of the wonderfully named Earth Lab is now complete.
 Having followed this from the planning stage I am very excited about the opportunities that this building will provide.
-It will be the place where the Earth Trust’s vision can become a reality for the next generation of visitors.
+It is a place where Earth Trust’s vision can become a reality for the next generation of visitors.
 A place that piques curiosity and facilitates discovery about the natural world and where even more children and young people develop a deeper understanding of their environment and their role in caring for it in the future.